 3) Don’t forget about the importance of exercise!

-In particular, I’m talking about aerobic exercise!
-This is the type of exercise that increases your heart rate and breathing.
+Aerobic exercise is particularly important!
+This type of exercise increases your heart rate and breathing.
 In return, it increases your healthy HDL cholesterol and decreases your total blood cholesterol.
 Walking, swimming, bicycling, and dancing are all types of aerobic exercise.

 For more tips and an individualized plan to decrease your heart disease risk, talk to your registered dietitian today!